0racle/j-raylib/README.md

 # Dependencies

 You will need to have the raylib shared lib already installed.
-Currently it's location is hard-coded in the depths of `j-raylib.ijs`, so you may need to update that.

 For Linux, I just compiled with `cmake` and the `-DBUILD_SHARED_LIBS=ON` flag.
 See the raylib readme and docs for more info For Windows, I downloaded the MSVC zip from the GitHub [releases](https://github.com/raysan5/raylib/releases/tag/5.0) page and extracted it to my `%USERPROFILE` (`C:\Users\NAME\raylib`)

+The location is currently hard-coded at to top of `j-raylib.ijs`, so you may need to update that.

 # Installation

 For now, just download `j-raylib.ijs` and load it via it's path, ie. `load 'j-raylib.ijs`.